The Haverford Welsh Cup Rules

 14. Guest Players and Roster Sizes-

 A maximum of five (5) guest players may be used during the tournament.
-No more than a total of eighteen (18) players for U13 - U16 in a tournament and no more than fourteen (14) players for U09 - U12 teams listed on their Roster.
-Guest players must be 2016 registered players, whose club team is not participating in the Tournament.
-Teams must present a valid player pass and a parent signed medical release form for each guest player at tournament registration.
+No more than a total of eighteen (18) players for U13 - U15 teams, no more than sixteen (16) players for U11 - U12 teams and no more than twelve (12) players for U9 - U10 teams listed on their Roster.
+Guest players must be 2018 registered players, whose club team is not participating in the Tournament.
+Teams must present a valid player pass for each participating guest player.